 w/ Leslie Marlowe, Dorian Wayne, Wendy Roberts, Jeff Gillen, Crystal Hans

 Beloved in the realm of cinema with personality, Bob Clark made one cult classic after another throughout the 1970s and early 80s.
 This is his first full-length movie.
-It’s about a man named Albert Rose (Marlowe) who’s blackmailed into becoming Rose Albert and serving as maid to his transgendered blackmailer Dominita (Wayne) for one year.
+It’s about a man named Albert Rose (Leslie Marlowe) who’s blackmailed into becoming Rose Albert and serving as maid to his transgendered blackmailer Dominita (Dorian Wayne) for one year.
 It turns out that Dominita’s whole estate is maintained by forced labor living full-time as the opposite sex.
 One might expect the humor to be at the expense of these characters but that’s not Clark’s style.
 Even the movie’s framing device, a cue card reading psychologist, encourages the audience to have an open mind.
 The cross-dressing is deemed normal; it’s Dominita’s hunger for and abuse of power that’s pathologized.
 70 minutes, b+w.
 On a Gender-Bender double-feature DVD with the equally bizarre but far less coherent Sins of Rachel (1972).

 Sins of Rachel (1972) dir.
 Richard Fontaine

 w/ Ann Noble, Bruce Campbell, Jerome Scott, Brett Mariott, Fred D. Scott